vuejs/eslint-plugin-vue/docs/rules/html-quotes.md

-# Enforce quotes style of HTML attributes (html-quotes)
+# enforce quotes style of HTML attributes (html-quotes)

 You can choose quotes of HTML attributes from: